ocaml-multicore/ocaml5-tutorial/README.md

 ```

 Observe that there is super-linear speedup going from the sequential version to
-the 2 core version!
+the two-core version!
 Why?

 #### Exercise ★★★★★

 Implement a parallel version of merge sort.
 It easy to implement a version that
-doesn't scale :-) If you use a list for holding the intermediate results, GC
+doesn't scale :-).
+If you use a list for holding the intermediate results, the GC
 impact will kill scalability.

-You should use an array for holding the elements to be sorted.
-The observation
+You should use an [array](https://kcsrk.info/webman/manual/values.html#ss%3Avalues%3Aarray) for holding the elements to be sorted.
+We observed
-is that during the merge step, the length of the merged result is exactly the
+that during the merge step, the length of the merged result is exactly the
 sum of the input arrays.
 Hence, one may use an additional array of the same size
 as the input array to hold the merge results.